What You Need to Know About Dental Insurance for Seniors Over 65

-Are you seeking information about dental insurance for seniors over 65?
-These plans are specifically designed to address the unique needs of senior oral health and fill the gap in Original Medicare coverage.
-Read on for information about the coverage and cost of dental insurance plans for seniors.
+Senior dental insurance plans are specifically designed to help address the unique needs of senior oral health and fill the gap in coverage left by Original Medicare.
+Read on for information about the coverage and cost of dental insurance for seniors over 65.

 What Do Plans Designed for Seniors Cost?

-If you enroll in Medicare Advantage, your plan may already include dental coverage.
-Otherwise, the cost of stand-alone dental insurance plans for seniors over 65 will depend on the level of coverage chosen.
-Usually, monthly premiums will be about $19-39.*
+If you apply for Medicare Advantage, your plan may already include dental coverage for seniors.
+Otherwise, the cost of stand-alone dental insurance plans will depend on age of the applicant and the level of coverage chosen.
+Monthly premiums can range anywhere from around $28 to $60.1

 What Does Dental Insurance for Seniors Over 65 Cover?